-CO1: Acquire knowledge on various kinds of research questions and research design Appreciate qualitative, quantitative, and mixed methods research, as well as.
-CO2: Explain the various steps involved in coding qualitative data.

-CO3: Familiar with good practices in conducting a qualitative interview and observation.
+CO1: Learn about several types of research equations and design and research design Appreciate qualitative, quantitative, and mixed methods research, as well as.
+CO2: Familiar with good practices in conducting a qualitative interview and observation.

-CO4: Recognize how to distinguish between a population and a sample and to determine the sample size
+CO3: Recognize how to distinguish between a population and a sample and to determine the sample size

-CO5: Identify the various types of quantitative sampling techniques and conditions to use.
+CO4: Identify the various types of quantitative sampling techniques and conditions to use.